 Given the name and nature of the plant though, I just figured I would blend together a number of spicy peppers and spices for our marinade.

 What you’ll get is a nicely balanced cut of meat.
-The rum pairs well and enhances the sweetness of the goat meat, while the “rocket fuel” adds just the right amount of spice.
+The rum pairs well and enhances the sweetness of the goat, while the “rocket fuel” adds just the right amount of spice.
 I had made up some mashed up cauliflower with goat cheese on the side, though I’d imagine some steamed or grilled asparagus would also go well with this entree.
 If you have any leftover meat, I’ve found chopping it up and tossing it with some mac and cheese, or ravioli with olive oil, goat cheese and chopped red pepper makes a great meal for nights you don’t want to put too much effort into cooking.
 Make sure to eat the bone marrow too, it’s delicious!

 Dirge's Kickin' Chimaerok Chops